 The NPAC SMS verifies that the service provider information to be retrieved is owned by the service provider that initiated the request.
 If not, an M-GET Error Response of accessDenied is returned if the two service providers do not match.

-The NPAC SMS sends an M-GET response containing the requested service provider information back to the Local SMS or SOA that initiated the request.
+The NPAC SMS sends an M-GET response containing the requested service provider information back to the Local SMS that initiated the request.